bcgov/design-research-guide/docs/analysis.md

   - Powerful quotes
 You can use the colour of sticky notes strategically (for example, red to note pain points, green for notes about what works well).
 3. If you have recordings, you can make them available.
 Team members can use them to confirm their observations and get verbatim quotes.
 4. Tell the group to use a single sticky note for each observation and write exactly what they saw, heard or read (for example, quotes or observed behaviour), not what they think it means.
-This way, the notes will be unbiased and represent the voice of the user.
+This way, the notes will be unbiased and represent the voice of the participant.

 ### Sort Observations